 For 1956 this was the ultimate in luxury inside an automobile.

-The new for '56, Lincoln 368 cubic inch V8 producing 285 horsepower is paired with a Turbo-Drive automatic transmission.
+Under the hood is the, new for '56, Lincoln 368 cubic inch V8 producing 285 horsepower and is paired with a Turbo-Drive automatic transmission.
 Both were standard on the Mark II.

 Other standard features were: power steering, power brakes, powered windows (inc. the vent windows), AM radio (with motorized antenna), powered front seat adjustment), leather interior (although cloth was an available alternative).
 The only additional option that was available was air condition at $595.